pachyderm/docs-content/2.4.x/deploy-manage/manage/s3gateway/supported-operations.md

 ## Delete Bucket
-Call the *delete an empty S3 bucket* command on your S3 client to delete a Pachyderm repository.
+Call the *delete an empty S3 bucket* command on your S3 client to delete a {{%productName%}} repository.

 {{% notice warning %}}
 The repo must be completely empty.